-In our fortunate window of no COVID-19 cases, I would have re-assigned willing, under-utilized, remote working county staff to offer bridge assistance to the multitudes of people unable to access the state and federal funding.
+I would have re-assigned willing, under-utilized, remote working county staff to offer bridge assistance to the multitudes of people unable to access the state and federal funding.
 Public housing opportunities and social assistance would be directly brought to our houseless encampments to ensure effective enrollment.

 My style would have been to more directly engage and welcome the participation of the County Council members in building solutions.